auth0/docs/STYLEGUIDE.md

 ### Links

-The text of a link to additional information should be the title of the destination page, so the user has some idea of the content being linked to.
+The text of a link to additional information should be the title of the destination page, so the reader has some idea of the content being linked to.
 For more information, see: [Auth0 Style Guide](styleguide.md).

 ## Specific examples